MarkKoz/COSCI-140/README.md

 ### Tasks
 1. Prompt the user to input 5 integers.
+2. Prints all the integers inputted.
-2. Print the largest and smallest integer of the set inputted.
+2. Print the largest integer and smallest integer of the set inputted.

 ### Requirements
-* Store user inputs into a one-dimensional array of type `int`.
-    * Assume all integers in the array are unique and distinct.
 * `class Integers`
     * `public: setUserEntry()`
         1. Prompts the user to input an integer.